 - Distance from Bolzano: 1 hour, 55 km

-I Giardini di Castel Trauttmansdorff; Die Gärten von Schloss Trauttmansdorff
+#16 Gardens of Trauttmansdorff Castle (I Giardini di Castel Trauttmansdorff / Die Gärten von Schloss Trauttmansdorff)

-Built in the Neo-Gothic style, Trauttmansdorff Castle was built in the middle of the 19th century, after the castle, which had stood there until then, was almost completely absorbed by the land.
+Built in the Neo-Gothic style, Trauttmansdorff Castle was built in the middle of the 19th century, after the castle, which had stood there until then, was almost entirely absorbed by the land.
 The castle houses the Touriseum, which presents the tourism history of the area.

 Much more recent is the castle garden, which has been accepting visitors who want to admire plants from different parts of the world since 2001.
-It is no exaggeration to say this, you can come across a cactus plantation just like a Japanese garden, and in total it is home to about 100,000 different species.
+It is no exaggeration to say this: you can come across a cactus plantation just like a Japanese garden, and in total, it is home to about 100,000 different species.
+The gardens possess a romantic atmosphere, perfect for long, intimate walks while more and more memorable can be seen.
+If you want to take a break from the long walk, you can do so in a café.

 - Address: Via Lungo Rio Nova, 39012 Merano BZ, Italy